 The common denominator throughout each of Maxdesign’s globally-loved collections, is an essential, ever contemporary style, resulting in simple, timeless and universal shapes that blend in with any interior setting.
 Two more mainstays of the company’s production are high quality and environmental sustainability, reflected in the use of less polluting and recyclable materials and in the certifications obtained under the ISO 14001 and ISO 9001 standards.

 “Perhaps the design community s most underrated collection!
 Both timeless and inventive in design philosophy, our efforts under the P4 banner will greatly assist Maxdesign to realise its highly anticipated potential.
-Stratos and Plato series are among the favourites in our burgeoning design stable.”
+Stratos, Plato, Baba and the new Max collection are among the favourites in our burgeoning design stable.”